Hōne Heke: Treaty of Waitangi

 Conflicting reports survive as to when Heke signed the Treaty of Waitangi.
 He may have signed with the other chiefs on 6 February 1840, but in any event, he soon found the agreement not to his liking.
-Among other things, Heke objected to the relocation of the capital to Auckland; moreover the Governor-in-Council imposed a customs tariff on staple articles of trade that resulted in a dramatic fall in the number of whaling ships that visited Kororareka (over 20 whaling ships could anchor in the bay at any time); a reduction in the number of visiting ships caused a serious loss of revenue to Ngāpuhi.
+Among other things, Heke objected to the relocation of the capital to Auckland; moreover the Governor-in-Council imposed a customs tariff on staple articles of trade that resulted in a dramatic fall in the number of whaling ships that visited Kororāreka (over 20 whaling ships could anchor in the bay at any time); a reduction in the number of visiting ships caused a serious loss of revenue to Ngāpuhi.
 Heke and his cousin Tītore also collected and divided a levy of £5 on each ship entering the bay.
 Pōmare II also felt aggrieved that he could no longer collect payment from American whaling and sealing ships that called at Otuihu across from Opua.

 The British representative became concerned that Heke and the Ngāpuhi chief Pōmare II flew the American Ensign.
 Heke and Pomare II had listened to Captain William Mayhew, the Acting-Consul for the United States since 1840, and to other Americans talking about the successful revolt of the American colonies against England over the issue of taxation.
 Heke obtained an American ensign from Henry Green Smith, a storekeeper at Wahapu who had succeeded Mayhew as Acting-Consul.
 After the flagstaff was cut down for a second time the Stars and Stripes flew from the carved sternpost of Heke's war-canoe.
 Letters from William Williams record talks he had with Heke, and refer to American traders attempting to undermine the British both before and especially after the signing of the treaty.
 William Mayhew left New Zealand and Green Smith and Charles Berry Waetford then acted as unofficial American Consuls.
-They continued in anti-British activities, selling muskets and powder to the disaffected Maori.
+They continued in anti-British activities, selling muskets and powder to the disaffected Māori.
 Waetford was later convicted and imprisoned for gunrunning, but Green Smith successfully escaped New Zealand before the Crown could arrest him.